-It is shown that the reflections can become the dominant effect for some specific links (i.e. NLoS links), where diffraction appears to be a significant propagation mechanism with non-reflecting material.
+It is shown that the reflections can become the dominant effect for some specific links (i.e. NLOS links), where diffraction appears to be a significant propagation mechanism with non-reflecting material.

-In presence of sufficiently reflecting materials (PEC case), figures of some NLOS links can improve significantly for SINR values, allowing expected transmission traffic.
+In presence of sufficiently reflecting materials (PEC case), figures of some NLOS links can improve significantly for SINR values allowing expected transmission traffic.

 Additional WiGig interferers

-A further simulation has been done by adding three WiGig interferers (IAP 1, 2 and 3) in same road where network access points AP7, AP8, AP10 and AP11 are placed.
-The three new elements are at street level, at same height from ground, fixed to building walls and on both sides of road.
+A further simulation has been done by adding three WiGig interferers (IAP 1, 2 and 3) in the same road where network access points AP7, AP8, AP10 and AP11 are placed.
+The three new elements are at street level, at same height from ground, fixed to building walls and on both sides of the road.

-IAP equipment characteristics:
+Interferer Access Point (IAP) equipment characteristics:

-TX power: 23.5 dBm;
+Tx power: 23.5 dBm;

 Antenna gain: 13 dBi;